Here's Why Democrats Are Confident They'll Win The House

 Ultimately, Republicans have struggled to land on a cohesive argument to voters, and the tax bill hasn't been the silver bullet they hoped it would be, especially with independent voters.

-Further complicating their efforts are President Trump's unpredictable tweets and his pivot to scare tactics over immigration and a push to end birthright citizenship — which top GOP strategists were aghast over this week.
+Further complicating their efforts are President Trump's unpredictable tweets and his pivot to scare tactics over immigration and a push to end birthright citizenship, which top GOP strategists were aghast over this week.
 That base-focused message could help in deep red states needed to hold the Senate, but it could be a disaster in marginal seats with heavy Hispanic populations.

 "The headwinds were already massive, and I think this birthright stuff is going to hurt badly in some of these districts in Florida, Arizona, California and Texas," bemoaned one longtime House GOP strategist.

-Still, how successful Democrats can be will depend on turnout — which in the past has favored Republicans with older, whiter voters being the most reliable to come out in midterm years.
+Still, how successful Democrats can be will depend on turnout, which in the past has favored Republicans with older, whiter voters being the most reliable to come out in midterm years.

 Democrats say they're confident that Hispanics and young voters will show up.
 But if they don't, Republicans could stave off big losses.